Mentallo: Fictional character biography

 Marvin Flumm was born in Watford City, North Dakota.
 He once worked as a shoe salesman.
-As a mutant telepath of moderate ability, Mentallo was recruited by the original S.H.I.E.L.D. as a candidate for their ESP Division.
-However, he teamed with the Fixer in an attempt to take over S.H.I.E.L.D., clashing with Nick Fury for the first time.
-He then served as a division leader in the fragment of Hydra led by Silvermane.
-Mentallo teamed with the Fixer again, and they placed Deathlok (Luther Manning) under their control.
-They attempted to make the U.S. President into their slave, but were thwarted by the Fantastic Four.
-Mentallo and the Fixer were employed by Hydra again, but Mentallo was rendered comatose by the Micronauts.
-In Professor Power's custody, Mentallo battled Professor X on a psychic plane.
-Mentallo was captured by the Super-Adaptoid (impersonating the Fixer) but he was rescued by the Avengers.
+As a mutant telepath of moderate ability, Mentallo is recruited by S.H.I.E.L.D. as a candidate for their ESP Division.
+However, he works with the Fixer in an attempt to take over S.H.I.E.L.D., clashing with Nick Fury for the first time.
+He then serves as a division leader in a splinter group of Hydra led by Silvermane.

-As the Think Tank, he was a member of the Resistants which was originally an incarnation of the Brotherhood of Evil Mutants.
-The Resistants opposed the Mutant Registration Act, and Flumm fought Captain America.
-He was imprisoned and resumed his Mentallo identity.
-He started a mass breakout at the Vault by using Venom due to Truman Marsh's treatment.
-However, his powers were briefly amplified and used by Iron Man to compel the escapees to surrender.
-He then directed an unsuccessful attack on the Hulk and the Thing.
-Mentallo later attended the A.I.M. weapons exposition.
+As the Think Tank, he is a member of the Resistants which was originally an incarnation of the Brotherhood of Mutants.
+The Resistants oppose the Mutant Registration Act and battle Captain America.
+Think Tank is imprisoned and resumed his Mentallo identity.

-Mentallo once worked for the Red Skull and partnered with the Juggernaut in a successful attempt to brainwash the Hulk to attack the Avengers.
-Mentallo managed to mentally impersonate the Hulk's wife-killing father and bully into submission.

-Shortly after World War Hulk, Mentallo was among the members of the Hood's Crime Syndicate.
-He remained with them until they were defeated by the New Avengers.
+Shortly after World War Hulk, Mentallo appears as a member of the Hood's crime syndicate.
+He remains with the group until they are defeated by the New Avengers.

-Some time after, Mentallo was hired by MODOK to be part of a supervillain heist squad.
-Due to his psychic powers, he realized MODOK created a psychic illusion of money to secure everyone's loyalty, and MODOK secretly told him the "full extent" of the plans would be revealed to him, and several other villains.
-Mentallo quickly decided that instead he was going to sell the villain out to whoever stumped up the cash.
-After noticing the Chameleon had a telepathic shield and Spider-Man's powers and Spider-Sense, he went to offer to betray MODOK's plans to the Avengers for cash.
-Unfortunately for Mentallo, it was not Spider-Man at all but A.I.M.'s Ultra-Adaptoid which incinerated him to protect its cover.
-He was presumed dead, but Mentallo was revealed to be alive when he appeared at Ryker's Island to inform the Fantastic Four and S.H.I.E.L.D. about the New Defenders.
+Some time after, Mentallo is hired by MODOK to be part of a supervillain heist squad.
+Due to his psychic powers, Mentallo realizes that MODOK had created a psychic illusion of money to secure everyone's loyalty.
+MODOK secretly tells him that the "full extent" of the plans would be revealed to him and several other villains.
+Mentallo offers to betray MODOK's plans to the Avengers for cash, but is attacked by the Ultra-Adaptoid, who incinerates and nearly kills him to protect its cover.